tutor-web/twstats/README.md

 Find tables that match a pattern.

 ```
-twstats_find_tables(columns, rowcount = NULL, previous_tables = c())
+twstats_find_tables(required_columns, required_rowcount = NULL, previous_tables = c())
 ```

-* columns: A vector of column types the table should have, possible types are:
+* required_columns: A glob of '/' separated column types the table should have, possible types are:
   * year: Year of data, e.g. ``2007``
   * country: Country-code, e.g. ``AT``, ``CZ``.
   * value: A numeric value
   * perc: A percentage value
-* rowcount: An approximate power-of-10 count of rows the table should have.
+* required_rowcount: An approximate power-of-10 count of rows the table should have.
 For example, for the same dataset:
-  * ``rowcount = 10`` could return data for one or two countries at random.
+  * ``10`` could return data for one or two countries at random.
-  * ``rowcount = 100`` could return data for all countries in the dataset.
+  * ``100`` could return data for all countries in the dataset.
 * previous_tables: If supplied, filter these tables from the output

 Returns a vector of table IDs, e.g. ``c('eurostat/tin00073/2015', 'eurostat/tin00073/2016')``.